SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Round 3 had full-fledged APs.
 APs are simpler than BPs so we have always started with APs for the last 4 years.
 If 8 people show up one day and all these people have quite some experience debating, then you can try out a BP, but in all other cases, I believe AP is the way.

-juniors are unaware that they even have the right to judge, so make sure you always give them the option to.
+Juniors are unaware that they even have the right to judge, so make sure you always give them the option to.

+#### What wasn't implementable from the Round 3 model

+You can never accurately predict how many people
 Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.